MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frameworks.md

 ### Info about React

 - It is used to develop a dynamic user interface so the DOM is built on the _client side_ - as a Single-Page Application (SPA).
 - This scales well for high volume traffic.
 - This works well for dynamic data such as reading or storing from a backend or database or querying other API services.
-- It is very popular (5th most starred JS library on Github) and used on major sites Facebook, Netflix, and Khan Academy.
+- It is very popular (5th most starred JS library on GitHub) and used on major sites Facebook, Netflix, and Khan Academy.
 - React does not call itself a "framework" but just a "library".
 It is easy to extend, not opinionated and it is modular (you can use just a part you need without the whole thing).
 - React is a library for building _user interfaces_.
 If an environment such as the web browser can run plain JavaScript, then you can build an interface for it using React.
 - React will compiled to optimized low-level JavaScript code.